January 15, 2014

 • print

 When sexual sin within marriage is exposed in the local church, often the spouse is lost in the shuffle.
 This is a grave oversight in light of the pain he or she is bearing.
 Often no one comes alongside to help them process their pain.
-David White shares ways the church family can approach and help someone in this situation.
+David White shares ways the church family can approach and provide help for the shattered spouse in this situation.

 Crushing pain